BlastHappy82/AureTrix_driver/docs/pages/KeyTravel.md

 1. **Event Routing**
    - Forwards `update-overlay` events from GlobalTravel to Performance.vue
    - Forwards `update-single-overlay` events from SingleKeyTravel to Performance.vue
-   - Forwards `refresh-overlays` events from child components to parent
+   - Forwards `mode-changed` events from GlobalTravel/SingleKeyTravel to Performance.vue

 2. **Reactive Profile Max Travel**
    - Computes `profileMaxTravel` from the Pinia travel profiles store